Crisis (TV series)

-Crisis is an American action thriller drama television series that was aired on NBC from March 16 to June 22, 2014 as part of the 2013–14 United States network television schedule and the mid-season entry.
-The series was created by Rand Ravich for 20th Century Fox Television.
+Crisis is an American action thriller drama television series created by Rand Ravich for 20th Century Fox Television.
+It aired on NBC as part of the 2013–14 United States network television schedule and the mid-season entry.
 The series stars Dermot Mulroney, Rachael Taylor, Lance Gross, James Lafferty, Max Martini, Michael Beach, Stevie Lynn Jones, Halston Sage, Max Schneider, Joshua Erenberg, and Gillian Anderson.

 Crisis premiered on March 16, 2014.
 On May 9, 2014, midway through its first season, NBC canceled Crisis.
-The network broadcast the remaining episodes starting May 25, with the two-hour series finale airing on June 22.
+The network broadcast the remaining episodes starting May 25, with the two-hour series finale airing on June 21.

 Premise

 During a school trip, students of Ballard High School, attended by the children of Washington, D.C.'s elite, including the President's son, are the victims of an ambush.
 A national crisis begins and Secret Service agent Marcus Finley finds himself at the center of it on his first day on the job.
 FBI agent Susie Dunn also discovers her "niece", the daughter of CEO Meg Fitch, is among the kidnapped children.